RuiyangJu/KCR-Post-Processing/zero_shot/RakutenAI-7B-Instruct/README.md

 ```

 ## Error Type Summary

-### Analysis basis

 The categories below are based on a three-way comparison among Input, Pred, and
 GT.
-Input is treated as the noisy OCR/string source, Pred as the model's
+Input is treated as the noisy OCR source, Pred as the model's correction
-correction attempt, and GT as the target diplomatic transcription.
-Therefore,
+attempt, and GT as the target correct transcription.
-an error is classified by how Pred changes, copies, omits, reorders, or
-modernizes the Input relative to GT, not by Pred-GT distance alone.

 ### 1. Modernization and explanatory rewriting

 The most prominent failure mode is strong modernization or explanatory